The-Jimmy/artdle/README.md

 Please input the art you want to recreate line by line (c = colored | b = blank) Type 'x' to end early
 Art line 1: cbccb

-Please input the art you want to recreate line by line (c = colored | b = blank) Type 'x' to end early
 Art line 2: bccbb

-Please input the art you want to recreate line by line (c = colored | b = blank) Type 'x' to end early
 Art line 3: x

 Word 1: score